nikithajl/sql_review_env/README.md

 # SQL Review OpenEnv

-SQL Review OpenEnv is a real-world OpenEnv environment for training and evaluating agents on SQL review tasks.
-The agent acts like a database engineer or code reviewer: it receives a buggy, insecure, or inefficient SQL query and must return a corrected version.
+SQL Review OpenEnv is a benchmark environment for training and evaluating agents on a real software engineering task: reviewing SQL queries for correctness, security, and performance.

-This environment is designed to simulate work humans actually do in production systems:
+The agent is given a flawed SQL query, task context, and schema information.
+Its job is to return a corrected query that preserves the intended behavior while fixing the underlying issue.
+Depending on the task, the issue may be:

-- fixing correctness bugs in SQL queries
+- a logical correctness bug
-- identifying and removing insecure query patterns
+- a security flaw such as unsafe interpolation or overexposure of data
-- optimizing slow queries without changing expected results
+- a performance issue such as correlated subqueries, N+1 access patterns, or non-index-friendly filters

-The environment is built around a small e-commerce schema and exposes a standard OpenEnv API through `reset()`, `step()`, and `state()`.
+This environment is designed for real-world agent evaluation, not toy interaction.
+SQL review is a recurring task in analytics engineering, backend development, database administration, and security review, and it is exactly the kind of work agents are increasingly expected to assist with.

 ## Why this environment matters

 SQL review is a practical and high-value task for real software teams.
 Query mistakes can cause:

 - incorrect business metrics
 - data leaks or SQL injection vulnerabilities
 - poor database performance and expensive queries